How do scientists track any animal migration?

 All atoms of the element hydrogen (H) contain one proton but how many neutrons do they contain?

-Most naturally occurring atoms of hydrogen contain only one neutron, but there is a tiny but measurable percentage that contain two neutrons.
+Most naturally occurring atoms of hydrogen contain zero neutrons, but there is a tiny but measurable percentage that contains one neutron.
 So, there are two naturally occurring isotopes of the element hydrogen that interest us.
-The rarer of these isotopes of hydrogen (the one with two neutrons) is called deuterium (D) and occurs naturally in rainwater across North America.
+The rarer of these isotopes of hydrogen (the one with a neutron) is called deuterium (D) and occurs naturally in rainwater across North America.
 A strong deuterium concentration gradient in rainwater occurs across North America (Canada, United States and Mexico).
 That means that the ratio of the two isotopes in rain water (HDO to regular H2O) is actually different in different places.
 Some of the factors that affect what the value of the ratio is exactly include things like

 1) the local temperature where the rain is falling (most important) - hot or cold